WojciechKretowicz/Multicore-TSNE/README.md

 | 2             | 1.54x     | 1.05x    |
 | 4             | 2.6x      | 1.2x     |
 | 8             | 5.6x      | 1.65x    |

-# Tracing TSNE

-This extension to the original package let you make a video from the fitted MulticoreTSNE object.
-In this moment it is a fully working prototype that will be optimized.

 # How to use